8778

 When considering an investment in KLA Corporation, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-There are several reasons why we think KLA Corporation is a great business.
+There are numerous reasons why we think KLA Corporation is one of the best semiconductor companies out there.
 While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last three years.
 Additionally, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its stellar ROIC suggests it has been a well-run company historically.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.